CiscoDevNet/intersight-powershell/docs/Set-IntersightBiosPolicy.md

 ```

 ### -TpmSupport
-BIOS Token for setting TPM Support configuration.\n* `platform-default` - Default value used by the platform for the BIOS setting.\n* `enabled` - Enables the BIOS setting.\n* `disabled` - Disables the BIOS setting.
+BIOS Token for setting Security Device Support configuration.\n* `platform-default` - Default value used by the platform for the BIOS setting.\n* `enabled` - Enables the BIOS setting.\n* `disabled` - Disables the BIOS setting.

 ```yaml
 Type: BiosPolicy.TpmSupportEnum